Demographics of Quebec: Religion

-Religion and politics
+Religion in politics

+A Crucifix had been hanging above the seat of the National Assembly of Quebec from 1936 until It was removed on July 9, 2019.

-Many aspects of life for French-speaking Quebeckers remained dominated by the Catholic Church in the decades following 1867.
-The Church operated many of the institutions of the province, including most French-language schools, hospitals, and charitable organizations.
-The leader of the Catholic Church in Quebec was the Bishop of Montreal, and from 1840 to 1876 this was Ignace Bourget, an opponent of liberalism.
+The Church formed many provincial institutions, including most French-language schools, hospitals, and charitable organizations.
+The leader of the Catholic Church in Quebec was the Bishop of Montreal.
+From 1840 to 1876 the bishop was Ignace Bourget, an opponent of liberalism.
 Bourget eventually succeeded in gaining more influence than the liberal, reformist Institut Canadien.
-At his most extreme, Bourget went so far as to deny a Church burial to Joseph Guibord, a member of the Institut, in 1874.
-A court decision forced Bourget to allow Guibord to be buried in a Catholic cemetery, but Bourget deconsecrated the burial plot of ground, and Guibord was buried under army protection.
-The conservative approach of the Catholic Church was the major force in Quebec society until the reforms of the Quiet Revolution during the 1960s.
-In 1876, Pierre-Alexis Tremblay was defeated in a federal by-election because of pressure from the Church on voters, but succeeded in getting his loss annulled with the help of a new federal law.
+At his most extreme, Bourget went denied a Church burial to Joseph Guibord, a member of the Institut, in 1874.
+A court decision forced Bourget to allow the burial, but Bourget deconsecrated the burial plot.
+Guibord was buried under army protection.
+In 1876, Pierre-Alexis Tremblay was defeated in a federal by-election because of pressure from the Church, but succeeded in getting his loss annulled under a new federal law.
 He quickly lost the subsequent election.
-In 1877, the Pope sent representatives to force the Quebec Churchto minimize its interventions in the electoral process.
+In 1877, the Pope sent representatives to force the Quebec Church to minimize its interventions in the electoral process.

-A Crucifix had been hanging above the seat of the National Assembly of Quebec from 1936 until It was removed on July 9, 2019.

 Lionel Groulx, a Catholic priest, professor, and journalist, wanted to build a nationalistic French-Canadian identity, to protect the power of the Church and dissuade the public from popular-rule and secularist views.
-Groulx propagated French-Canadian nationalism and argued that maintaining a Roman Catholic Quebec was the only means to 'emancipate the nation against English power.'
-He believed the powers of the provincial government of Quebec could and should be used within Confederation, to bolster provincial autonomy (and thus Church power), and argued that it would benefit the French-Canadian nation economically, socially, culturally and linguistically.
-Groulx successfully promoted Québécois nationalism and the ultra-conservative Catholic social doctrine, to which the Church would maintain dominance in political and social life in Quebec.
+Groulx advocatedFrench-Canadian nationalism and argued that maintaining a Roman Catholic Quebec was the only means to 'emancipate the nation against English power.'
+He believed the powers of the provincial government of Quebec could and should be used within Confederation, to bolster provincial autonomy (and thus Church power), and that it would benefit the French-Canadian nation.
+Groulx successfully promoted Québécois nationalism and conservative Catholic social doctrine, through which the Church maintained dominance in political and social life.
 In the 1920s–1950s, this form of traditionalist Catholic nationalism became known as clerico-nationalism.

 In 1936, Maurice Duplessis hung a crucifix in the National Assembly of Quebec.
-It hung there for 83 years, until it was removed on 10 July 2019.
+It hung there until it was removed on 10 July 2019.

 During the 1940s and 1950s, the Union Nationale, party of Premier Maurice Duplessis, often had the active support of the Roman Catholic Church during political campaigns, using the slogan Le ciel est bleu; l'enfer est rouge ("Heaven is blue; hell is red"; red is the colour of the Liberal party, and blue was the colour of the Union Nationale).

 Sharia law is explicitly banned in Quebec, upheld by a unanimous vote against it in 2005 by the National Assembly.